godatadriven/provision-zookeeper-azure/README.md

 We obtain the NiFi admin and host certificate from a keyvault, so before we deploy this template, we need to create the keyvault and the certificates.

-Creating the keyvault and enable it for deployemnts:
+Creating the keyvault and enable it for deployments:

     az keyvault create --name nifiCerts --enabled-for-deployment true --resource-group <resource_group>

-Generate a certificate for the nodes which we can add to the truststore and keystore:

-    openssl req -x509 -newkey rsa:2048 -keyout nifi-private-key.pem -out nifi-cert.pem -days 365 -subj "/CN=localhost/OU=NiFi" -nodes
-    openssl pkcs12 -inkey nifi-private-key.pem -in nifi-cert.pem -export -out nifi.pfx -passout pass:'your_password'

-Upload the host certificate to the keyvault:

-    az keyvault certificate import --vault-name nifiCerts --name nifiCert --file ./nifi.pfx --password 'your_password'

 Create the NiFi Admin certificate and import to KeyVault: